EbiScott/EbiScott/README.md

 -- 😜 I build Guizero projects for fun

--- 🌱 I'm looking to learn more about building robots with python
+-- 🌱 I'm looking to learn more about building web apps with python

 -- 📪 You can reach me at egbejuleeworitse@gmail.com